 - Grade A: allows you to train any horse.

 Licensed trainers must ensure that all persons carrying out the activities of a stablehand are licensed as stablehands.
 This is a separate application process.

-Please be aware that that you must comply with the specified rules and your licence may be subject to conditions.
+Please be aware that you must comply with the specified rules and your licence may be subject to conditions.